About Peter Falkenberg Brown

 I am indeed fortunate to have met and married a wonderful lady who is also a writer and spiritualist, my dear bride, Kimmy Sophia.
 I affectionately call her “the Forest Queen.”
-For a number of years now, we have co-published The Significato Journal, an online magazine with the theme “nectar for the soul” and an emphasis on the arts, nature, spirituality, and service.
-The magazine is at significatojournal.com.
-We reside in my home state of Maine, and have four children, all in their twenties.
+For a number of years, we co-published The Significato Journal, an online magazine with the theme “nectar for the soul” and an emphasis on the arts, nature, spirituality, and service.
+The magazine was finally put to rest.
+We reside in my home state of Maine, and have four children.

 My father, Carl Falkenberg Brown, was the son of Norman Brown of Portland, Maine, and the Baroness Helen Dean Falkenberg, of Quebec City.
 “Granny” and her four siblings each inherited their titles from their father, Baron Fredrick Andreas Falkenberg, since their family received the title in 1733, starting with my seventh great-grandfather Baron Conrad von Falkenberg of Trystorp, Sweden, and thus by Swedish law did not follow the tradition of primogeniture.

 Carl was the great-grandson of William Wentworth Brown, who developed the Brown Paper Company in the late 1860s in Berlin, New Hampshire.
 Second great-grandfather William (known as “W.W.”) was the son of a farmer, Jonathan, born in 1776 in Hallowell, Maine.